-These options may include some level of outsourcing to contractors for both capital works and operations.
+These options may include some level of outsourcing by utilizing contractors to execute capital works and/or operational tasks.
 Outsourcing the metering service to the private sector can ensure that WASA does not have to commit large amounts of financial, human and physical resources to execute a metering programme, thereby, allowing these resources to be utilized for other projects and core business.
-It is estimated also that the implementation phase would be significantly shortened by as much as six (6) years.
+It is estimated also that the implementation phase would be significantly shortened by as much as six (6) years with the use of contracted services.